March 2022

 Accessibility Options

-This resource has a number of different options to aide online reading.
-When you are on the home page, choose ‘Accessibility’ drop down menu on the right side of the screen.
-There is large text, green, blue or pink backgrounds, yellow text on a black background or you can return to the default setting.
-You can use large text with any of the other options.
+This portal has a number of different options to aid online reading.
+Using the ‘Accessibility’ drop-down menu on the left-side of the screen, you can change to green, blue or pink backgrounds, yellow text on a black background or you can return to the default setting.

-Using the APPP Resource on Mobile Phones and Tablets
+Using the APPP Resource on Smartphones and Tablets

-This resource works well on internet enabled mobile phones and tablets by typing in the weblink in the internet address bar.
-When used on a mobile phone, the website will immediately convert into a mobile phone friendly version, where the tabs sit behind the Menu button.
-If it does not work straightaway, tap on the refresh circle in the address bar.
+This resource works well on smartphones and tablets.
+When used on mobile device, the website will immediately convert into a mobile friendly version, where the tabs sit behind the Menu button.

 Adding Shortcuts to the APPP